 13 Nobody can serve two masters; for he will either hate the one and love the other, or be devoted to the one and despise the other.
 You cannot serve God and Mammon.

-Commentary: The saying urges the disciple to make a clear choice and forsake ideating on worldly aspirations in order to fully choose to serve the Master because the two are incompatible.
+Commentary: The disciple is urged to make a clear choice and forsake ideating on worldly aspirations in order to fully choose to serve the Master because the two are incompatible.

 Q 6: 46-49 / Luke 6: 46-49 = Matthew 7: 21, 24-27